barbalion/fillform/README.md

     - Save data with "Save to Storage"
     - Load previously saved data with "Load from Storage"
     - Find original fields with the "🔍" button
+3. Press <Enter> to fill the form, save changes and close the overlay.

+HINT: This is very simple way of filling the forms: just click bookmarklet and press Enter to
+* Update you saved data from the form
+* Fill the form with saved data